SOTY Field Trip: Black Ink "The Black Arts Movement in Print"

 We will experience the exhibit together, followed by a brief talk, time for individual and collective writing, and an opportunity to share in community.

-Please bring something to write with, something to write on, and comfortable walking shoes—and come ready to write into memory, lineage, and imagination.
+Please bring something to write with, something to write on, and comfortable walking shoes as there is a walk from the garage to the library.
+Come ready to write into memory, lineage, and imagination.

 An optional group lunch will follow on campus.
 You are welcome to bring your own lunch or purchase food from the student union.